csci104/docker/README.md

 If the command above runs successfully, you will be prompted to provide the directory in your local machine you wish to be accessible from the virtual machine.

-We highly recommend that you create a specific `csci104` folder where you will clone the required repositories and complete your programming assignments for the class.

-If you made your `csci104` folder in your home directory, the path will look something like
-this: `/Users/username/csci104` (macOS) or `C:\Users\username\csci104` (Windows).

-To get the filepath to this folder, you can drag the `csci104` folder into your terminal from Finder/Explorer.
-See the [Getting a Filepath](#getting-a-filepath) tip for more help.
+If you followed [Step 2](#step-2-create-a-working-directory), you will drag the `csci104` folder you created into your terminal from Finder/File Explorer.
+See the [Filepaths in the Terminal](#filepaths-in-the-terminal) tip for more help.

 ### Step 5: Verify your installation